lac-dcc/honey-potion/artifact/README.md

 ## Step 1: Install Elixir

+Honey Potion requires Elixir 1.9.x or superior.
+If your Linux version already has an earlier distribution, you might consider removing it and updating it from the Erlang Solutions repository.
-To install Elixir, follow these steps:
+To uninstall your distribution of Elixir, simply do `sudo apt-get remove --purge elixir`.
+Then, to install Elixir from the Erlang Solutions repo, follow these steps:

 ```
 sudo apt-get update